tenkeyless/dart_docs/src/content/effective-dart/documentation.md

 best practices for technical writing, in general, from articles such as [Technical writing style](https://en.wikiversity.org/wiki/Technical_writing_style).

-### PREFER brevity
+### PREFER brevity {:#prefer-brevity}

 Be clear and precise, but also terse.

-### AVOID abbreviations and acronyms unless they are obvious
+### AVOID abbreviations and acronyms unless they are obvious {:#avoid-abbreviations-and-acronyms-unless-they-are-obvious}

 Many people don't know what "i.e.", "e.g." and "et al." mean.
 That acronym that you're sure everyone in your field knows may not be as widely known as you think.

-### PREFER using "this" instead of "the" to refer to a member's instance
+### PREFER using "this" instead of "the" to refer to a member's instance {:#prefer-using-this-instead-of-the-to-refer-to-a-members-instance}

 When documenting a member for a class, you often need to refer back to the object the member is being called on.
 Using "the" can be ambiguous.